jharwell/fordyca/docs/parameters.md

 #### `metrics`

-- `output_dir` - Name of directory within the output directory for the simulation run that metrics will be placed in.
+- `output_dir` - Name of directory within the output root that metrics will be placed in.

 - `collect_interval` - The timestep interval after which statistics will be reset.
 Gathering statistics on a single timestep of a long simulation is generally not useful; hence this field.

+### `convergence`

+- `n_threads` - How many threads will be used for convergence calculations during loop functions.

+- `epsilon` - Threshold < 1.0 that a convergence measure will be considered
+              to have converged when its normalized value is above.

+- `epsilon_delta` - # of timesteps the swarm must maintain its normalized
+                    convergence measure score of >= `epsilon` in order to be considered converged.

+#### `positional_entropy`

+A measure of convergence using robot positions, Shannon's entropy definition, and Balch2000's social entropy measure.

+- `enable` - If this measure is enabled or not.
+Very expensive to compute in large swarms.

+- `horizon` - A `min:max` pair of distances specifying the min and max spatail cluster size that will be used to compute the entropy of robot positions.

+- `horizon_delta` - Step size for traversing the horizon from min to max.

+#### `interactivity`

+A measure of convergence using nearest neighbor distances.

+- `enable` - If this measure is enabled or not.
+Relatively cheap to compute in large swarms.

+#### `angular_order`

+A measure of convergence using congruence of robot orientations.

+- `enable` - If this measure is enabled or not.
+Relatively cheap to compute in large swarms.

-### oracle
+### `oracle`

 - `enabled` - Is the oracle enabled or not?
-Only affects `oracular_controllers`.
+Only affects oracular controllers.

 - `task_exec_est` - If the oracle is enabled, then this will inject perfect estimates of task execution time based on the performance of